-Below, I’m sharing my tips for baking successful macarons, while also explaining the difference between the two common baking methods.
+Below, I share all my tips and recipe for baking successful macarons, a guide if you will, while also explaining the difference between the two common macaron baking methods.

 Let’s start with the basics.